LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-reporting.md

 date: 2019-02-26 12:03:37 +0000

 ---
-## Missing Excel export button in Report Builder and cannot export dashboards
+## Missing Excel export button in Analytics Builder and cannot export dashboards

 ### Cause:

 The user does not see the visualization headers that contain the Export options menu (at the top right corner).

-For users who do not have “Edit” access in Report Builder, the visualization headers are hidden and these users cannot change the header settings.
+For users who do not have “Edit” access in Analytics Builder, the visualization headers are hidden and these users cannot change the header settings.

 {: .notice}
 Only custom dashboards saved in the My Reports or My Account folder have hidden headers.
 In predefined dashboards the visualization headers are always set to visible.